Sophia Brahe: Urania Titani

-Urania Titani was a poem written by Tycho Brahe, the brother of Sophia, about a fictional love correspondence between Sophia and Erik.
-Tycho wrote the poem in Latin, a language Sophia was not fluent in.
+"Urania Titani" contains a love story and descriptions of Sophia, Tycho, and Erik's horoscopes, which helps historians narrow down their correct birthdates.
 In the poem, Tycho represents Sophia as Urania, the Muse of astronomy in Greek mythology, and Erik as a Titan, a son of Uranus (mythology).
-Sophia is depicted as longing for her husband while he studied abroad to study alchemy. his work established the co-dependence that Sophia and Tycho maintained, including their similar beliefs.
+Sophia is depicted as longing for her husband while he was studying alchemy abroad.
+The poem contains personal and sensitive information.
+For example, the poem describes Sophia's desire to have a child with her second husband, Erik Lange.
+"Urania Titani" established the co-dependence that Sophia and Tycho maintained, including their similar beliefs.
 Lastly, the poem was a large indicator of Tycho publicizing his bond with his sister, establishing himself as a Renaissance man and unashamed of his work with his sister.